-Overall, as the following assessment shows, we have been effective at containing costs for nearly two decades - maintaining relatively consistent total development costs (TDC) while pursuing other policy objectives that can increase costs, including supportive housing for people experiencing homelessness and people with disabilities, energy-efficient and healthy homes, and locations that provide access to jobs, transit, and other amenities.
-We continue to identify and pursue additional strategies to contain and reduce costs, including encouraging different types of construction methods.
+Overall, as the following assessment shows, for projects financed by the agency, there has been relatively consistent total development costs (TDC) even when we have focused on policy objectives that can increase development costs, including supportive housing for people experiencing homelessness and people with disabilities, energy-efficient and healthy homes, and locations that provide access to jobs, transit and other amenities.
+As cost pressures escalate and are exacerbated by supply chain issues, we will continue to identify and pursue additional strategies to contain and reduce costs, including encouraging different types of construction methods.